Tutorial

 File Upload Interface

-To upload and visualize existing pathways, first click on the “View Pathway” tab in the interface.
-From there, you can select your JSON file containing the pathway data.
-The system will automatically load and validate the pathway information.
-Once loaded, you can easily view the full molecular pathway.
+To upload and visualize existing pathways, click the View Pathway tab and select a JSON file containing pathway data.
+The system loads and validates the file before rendering the molecular pathway.

 JSON Data Export